FJSolutions/ts-dotenv/README.md

   cannot be found in the `.env` file or `process.env` will generate errors.
 Defaults to `false` (= required).
 - `default`: A argument-less function that returns a default value if nothing is found in the `.env` file or `process.env`.

+**NB** This class is constructed in the `initialize()` function, so it must have a default, parameter-less constructor;
+but, any function defined on this class which accesses local variables will be available on the result.

 ## Usage